sybrew/the-seo-framework/readme.txt

 		* or after PHP's configuration `max_execution_time` seconds (or 3 minutes, whichever is sooner).
 		* **Note:** This feature prevents overloading the server when the sitemap is generated.
 		* **Note:** When using a translation plugin, this feature only prerenders one (most likely the main language's) sitemap.
+	* TSF now integrates with WordPress 5.5 Core sitemaps.
+These sitemaps become active when you disable TSF's "optimized" sitemap.
+		* The following options now affect Core Sitemaps:
+			* Sitemap Query Limit.
+			* Sitemap Hinting.
+			* Timestamps Settings.
+			* Ping Settings.
+				* Excluding the new prerendering feature.
+		* Core sitemaps' entries are now removed they're not indexable.
+			* Since we do not catalogue the indexables, you may find that some sitemaps will return a 404-response because of this.
+You can safely ignore this issue and we await a proper solution.
+		* Core sitemaps' user-sitemap is now hidden when author pages are marked with `noindex` via TSF's global robots meta settings.
 * **Improved:**
 	* **UI cohesiveness:**
 		* **Note:** When you use filters, these changes might not be fully cohesive.